-With no complaining wife to keep Whitney and Edith apart, the two picked up where they left off.
-Morgan and Whitney and Edith sailed off Acadia and somewhere along the line Morgan passed the widow back to William.
-The two were married in St. Savior’s Church in Bar Harbor in 1896.
+One day, J.P.
+Morgan, William Whitney and Edith Randolph sailed off Acadia.
+Somewhere along the line Morgan passed the widow back to Whitney.
+The two married in St. Saviour’s Church in Bar Harbor in 1896.
 One gossip columnist reporting on the wedding noted, with some snark, that he was surprised to see Mr. and Mrs. Morgan not on the guest list.

 Edith would suffer an unfortunate fate.
 Just two years after her marriage to Whitney, Edith was riding a horse in a fox hunt in South Carolina when she misjudged the height of a bridge.
 Her horse thundered under the bridge and bounced poor Edith’s head off the undercarriage, costing her both any chance at victory in the hunt and the use of her extremities.

 Nook Farm in Hartford is one of those wealthy enclaves that once attracted creative types.
 A neighborhood in the Asylum Hill section, it developed into a sort of colony for well-to-do writers beginning in 1858.
 John Hooker and Isabella Beecher Hooker, the founders, built a house there.
 And so did Harriet Beecher Stowe, Mark Twain as well as journalists, feminists, spiritualists, painters and activists.

 With the houses’ doors open to all, the community percolated with political discussion and, occasionally, scandal.

 Harriet Beecher Stowe, of course, wrote the 1852 novel Uncle Tom’s Cabin.
 For all the fury and social change that book helped cause, another book dragged Stowe personally into scandal.

 In 1869, Lady Byron, who had died in 1860, had been cast in a recent book as cold and calculating.
 Before her death, Lady Byron had unburdened herself to Stowe, telling all about her husband’s abusive and lying ways and his vast sexual indiscretions.